ShihaburRahmann/medical-image-processing/readme.md

 This project loads, processes, and visualizes CT scans and segmentation data (such as liver and tumor regions) from DICOM files.
 It creates an animation of the CT volume along with the segmentations.
 It also performs segmentation using the bounding box of the ground truth tumor mask using two algorithms (Region Growing and Watershed) and compares the results.

+## Objectives
+1. Visualization
+   - Use 3-D slicer to view the original volume and segmentations.
+   - Visualize the volume and segmentations in different ways in axial, coronal, sagittal plane.
+   - Create a 3-D animation to visualize the volume.
+2. Segmentation
+   - Use the bounding box from the original tumor to create a segmentation algorithm.
+   - Visualize the predicted and original tumor.
+   - Evaluate the performance of the algorithm.

 ## Setup

 1. Install the required Python packages: